skroutz/mistry/README.md

 - ([wip](https://github.com/skroutz/mistry/pull/17)) a web view for inspecting the progress and result of builds
 - efficient use of disk space due to copy-on-write semantics (using [Btrfs snapshotting](https://en.wikipedia.org/wiki/Btrfs#Subvolumes_and_snapshots))

-For more information take a look at the [wiki](https://github.com/skroutz/mistry/wiki).
+For more information visit the [wiki](https://github.com/skroutz/mistry/wiki).